Why Steel-Cut Oatmeal?

-I recommend choosing steel cut (Irish) oats over rolled oats because they digest more slowly than rolled ones.
-Like all other grains in whole or cracked form, steel cut oats rank lower on the glycemic index than rolled oats.
-The reason is that it takes longer for digestive enzymes to reach the starch inside the thicker pieces, slowing down its conversion to sugar.
+I prefer steel-cut oats because they digest more slowly than rolled ones.
+Like all other grains in whole or cracked form, steel-cut oats rank lower than rolled oats on the glycemic index (GI), which ranks carbohydrate foods on the basis of how rapidly they affect blood sugar (glucose).
+The reason for this difference is that it takes longer for digestive enzymes to reach the starch inside the thicker pieces, slowing down their conversion to sugar.

-As you probably know, the glycemic index is the measure of how quickly carbohydrate foods affect blood sugar.
-The higher on the glycemic index a food ranks, the more likely it is to cause spikes in blood sugar that over time can cause genetically susceptible people (many of us) to develop insulin resistance and metabolic syndrome.
+The higher on the glycemic index a food ranks, the more likely it is to cause spikes in blood sugar.
+Over time, these rapid fluctuations can cause genetically susceptible people (many of us) to develop insulin resistance and metabolic syndrome.
 Insulin resistance is associated with obesity, high blood pressure, elevated blood fats, and an increased risk of type 2 diabetes.

-You can be pretty sure you’re eating a whole grain with a low GI ranking if you have to chew it or can see the grains or pieces of grains in food products.
+You can be sure you’re eating a whole grain with a low GI ranking if you have to chew it or can see the grains or pieces of grains.
 The more your jaw has to work, the better.
-But when grains are processed, their surface area expands, allowing digestive enzymes easy access to their starch content.

-While I recommend steel cut oats, rolled oats are still preferable to instant oatmeal, some brands of which contain partially hydrogenated oils, artificial flavors and colors, or unnecessary amounts of sugar and salt.
+While I recommend steel-cut oats, “old fashioned” rolled oats are preferable to quick-cooking ones or instant oatmeal.
+Those products do not provide whole, intact grains, and some brands of the latter contain partially hydrogenated oils, artificial flavors and colors, or a lot of added sugar and salt.